 Objective: To assess the impact of visual impairment on the quality of life (QOL) of patients with diabetic retinopathy attending the Retina Eye Clinic at the University Hospital of the West Indies (UHWI).

-Method: A questionnaire modelled from the NEI VFQ-25 was administered to 150 patients with diabetic retinopathy.
+Method: A questionnaire modelled from the National Eye Institute Visual Function Questionnaire (NEIVFQ-25) was administered to 150 patients with diabetic retinopathy.
 The questions ranged from concern with their vision, health and social problems to functional ability.
-The associations between an overall QOL score and level of visual impairment among other variables was assessed using Chi squared test and the t-test SPSS software.
+The associations between an overall QOL score and level of visual impairment among other variables were assessed using chi-square test and the t test in the SPSS software.

 Conclusion: Poorer QOL was associated with decreased left eye visual acuity, lower income and lack of compliance with exercise and special diet among patients with diabetic retinopathy at UHWI.